 Irene Shandell (Community Representative) is retired from the Internal Revenue Service where she supervised revenue officers.
 Her responsibilities involved administering, supervising, and performing work related to collecting delinquent taxes, surveying for unreported taxes, and securing delinquent returns.
 She received a bachelor’s degree in general education from California State University, Dominguez Hills, with a minor in public administration.

-Anthony Yanes, Community-at-Large Representative, is a long-time resident of Paramount who is the director of the After School Unlimited Learning Center in the city of Paramount.
+Anthony Yanes, Business Representative, is a long-time resident of Paramount who is the director of the After School Unlimited Learning Center in the city of Paramount.
 Prior to his current position, he worked for nine years as a financial analyst for a consulting firm.
 Yanes earned a master’s degree in both business administration and education.

 Paul Simpson, Foundation Representative, is the founder CEO of SageTel International, LLC, responsible for business development, strategic planning, and project management.
 He currently serves as the president of the Foundation for the Compton Community College District.
 He has also served on Marin Academy’s Board of Trustees for the past five years.
 Simpson earned a bachelor’s degree in business management economics from the University of California, Santa Cruz, and a certificate in advanced project management from Stanford University.